Misdemeanor Attorney in Phoenix

 When you’re charged with a misdemeanor in Phoenix, it’s common to feel overwhelmed, anxious, and unsure where to turn.
 The legal system may seem confusing, and you might worry about potential fines, a criminal record, license suspension, or even jail.

 Facing a misdemeanor charge?
-Contact The Koplow Law Firm today to schedule your confidential consultation with a leading misdemeanor attorney in Phoenix.
+Contact The Koplow Law Firm today to schedule your confidential consultation with a misdemeanor attorney in Phoenix.
 Call now (602) 560-7837 or fill out this online form.

 Understanding Misdemeanor Laws in Arizona

 In Arizona, criminal offenses are broadly divided into felonies and misdemeanors.
 A misdemeanor is distinguished from a felony primarily by the potential penalty: while a felony is punishable by a year or more in state prison, a misdemeanor is punishable by up to six months in a county or city jail.
 Arizona Revised Statutes (A.R.S.)
-Title 13 classifies misdemeanors into three distinct classes, with potential penalties increasing significantly at each level.
+Title 13 classifies misdemeanors into three distinct classes, with potential penalties increasing at each level.

-Arizona Misdemeanor Classes and Maximum Penalties
+Arizona Misdemeanor Classes & Maximum Penalties

 - Class 1 Misdemeanor: This is the most serious classification.
 Examples include extreme DUI, theft (under $1,000), simple assault, and domestic violence charges.